Home » The healthcare industry is evolving in these 5 African countries…

 Data about health needs, and trends are rare in Africa.
 This makes it difficult for companies to accurately assess the market and create offers that would match the population’s needs.
 Unfortunately, the data that is available is often commissioned by private entities and so is unavailable publicly.

-Regulatory compliance can be a maze in Africa: it’s easy to get lost and run into dead-ends there, especially in specialized industries like healthcare.
+Regulatory compliance can be a maze in Africa: it’s easy to get lost and run into dead-ends there, especially in specialised industries like healthcare.
 As an investor, you won’t be certain what you are allowed to do legally, in terms of HealthTech for example, and what the regulations for certain substances are, among other things.

 On top of this, you will have to maintain compliance with labour laws, fiscal regulations and more.
 To avoid these pitfalls, many companies choose to partner with an EOR in Africa.
 African EORs handle all responsibilities relative to onboarding, payroll, and compliance, among other things.
 They also do not require companies to have an in-country entity